kshetline/aw-clock/README.md

 <img src="https://shetline.com/readme/aw-clock/3.3.0/firefox-autoplay.jpg" alt="drawing" width="600"/>

-You can be pickier than this, narrowing the autoplay permission to localhost, but this is the easiest way to ensure audio playback.
+You can be pickier than this about autoplay privileges, narrowing the autoplay permission to localhost, but this is the easiest way to ensure audio playback.

 > Note: If you switch browsers, your alarms and many other preferences DON'T come along for the ride!
 These things are saved in each browser’s *local storage*, which is not shared between browsers.